CeliaMuriel/aemet-to-bigquery/aemet/README.md

-When you are ready to get the meteorological information, you can execute the aemet.sh script.
+When you are ready to get the meteorological information, you can execute the aemet.sh.
-./aemet.sh

-Comment out those lines with data you are not interested in using for your analysis.

 You can schedule the execution of the aemet.sh script daily.

-aemet.sh executes the Shell scripts which download every data file from the AEMET OpenData website and loads them in BigQuery.
-The API Key is hardcoded in the script.
+The API Key needed to download data from the AEMET is hardcoded in aemet.sh.
 This is NOT a good practice for Production.
 Secure this Key as per your organization’s security standard and policy.

-Set [PROJECT ID] to your actual project ID.
+Additionally, set [PROJECT ID] to your actual project ID in the scripts.